datastax/kaap/helm/examples/kafka/README.md

 # Scaling the Pulsar Broker with a Kafka Client Workload

-This folder contains a sample configuration and demo about how to run a Apache Kafka® workload on a Apache Pulsar® cluster with the Broker Auto Scaling feature.
+This folder contains a sample configuration and demo about how to run a Apache Kafka® workload on an Apache Pulsar® cluster with the Broker Auto Scaling feature.

 Support for the Kafka wire protocol is provided by [Starlight for Kafka](https://github.com/datastax/starlight-for-kafka).